-Global restaurant chain McDonald’s commissioned ETS in 2014 to devise and run a new employee survey.
+Global restaurant chain McDonald’s commissioned ETS in 2014 to devise and run a new employee engagement survey.
 This was to be rolled out to its 85,000 UK employees across its offices and some 1,200 restaurants around the country.

 McDonald’s had historically run an employee satisfaction survey but wanted to move to one that was more employee engagement-focused.
 This would form part of a large business turnaround plan for McDonald’s, which could only be delivered through engaged people.